Types and Symptoms of Breast Cancer and Treatments

 Lobular carcinoma is a type of cancer that develops in the mammary lobules.
 In some cases, though they are infrequent in comparison to ductal and lobular carcinoma, breast cancers can also be medullary, mucinous, tubular, metaplastic, or papillary breast cancer.

 Causes of breast cancer

 Aside from family history, it’s important to highlight that the risk of getting breast cancer increases after reaching the age of 50.
-This is especially true if there’s a family history of ovarian cancer or late menopause.
+Furthermore, this is especially true if there’s a family history of ovarian cancer or late menopause.

 - Undergoing hormonal replacement therapy

 In the majority of cases, breast cancer doesn’t show obvious symptoms in its initial stages.

 In light of this, it’s crucial to regularly check your breasts at home (self-check) as well as with a healthcare professional.

 - Hard, painless lump in armpit zone, with a jagged outline

 - Changes in the shape, form, or texture of the breasts or nipple